AishaErel/pathreview/JOURNAL.md

 **Self-review confirmation:** [ X] make check passes [ X] make test-unit passes (it fails 53 and passes 375, i don't know if 53 fails related with me or if they were already there)

 **Draft PR feedback received from:** I opened a PR but nobody responded

+## Week 10 — Iteration & reflection

+### Reviewer feedback

+**Feedback received:** [ ] Yes  [x] No

+**Summary of feedback:**

+I requested peer feedback on my draft PR, but I have not received a review yet.

+**How you responded:**

+---

+### Reflection

+**What was harder than you expected?**

+Testing the API endpoints locally was harder than I expected.
+I had to make sure the local environment and dependencies were running correctly, understand how authentication worked, and determine the correct request formats for each endpoint.
+I also ran into issues with the optional PDF resume upload and had to investigate why the profile endpoint was returning errors before confirming that the endpoint worked without a resume.

+**What did you learn about working in a large codebase?**

+I learned that working in an existing codebase requires understanding the project's existing structure and conventions before making changes.
+Even though my change was documentation-focused, I still needed to understand how the actual API endpoints worked so that the `curl` examples were accurate.
+I also learned the importance of working on the correct branch, keeping commits organized, resolving Git conflicts, and testing changes before opening a pull request.

+**How did AI tools help — and where did they fall short?**

+AI tools helped me understand unfamiliar Git commands, troubleshoot errors, interpret API responses, and create and test `curl` commands.
+They were also useful for helping me understand the workflow for authentication and protected API endpoints.

+**What would you do differently if you started over?**

+I would review the API documentation, contribution guidelines, and endpoint requirements earlier before starting the implementation.
+I would also make sure my local branch was synchronized with the remote branch before making changes.
+**What are you most proud of from this module?**

+I am most proud of becoming more comfortable working through the full contribution process in an existing codebase.
+I was able to reproduce the documentation gap, create a plan, test the API locally, add practical `curl` examples, work through Git and authentication issues, and open a pull request with my changes.